Pithus/bazaar/README.md

 Then browse to [http://localhost:8001] and enjoy Pithus!

+⚠️**Important**⚠️:

-*Note*: It is possible that you might have an error for a missing index while browsing to the address the first time.
+It is possible that you might have an error for a missing index while browsing to the address the first time.
 It is probable that Django hasn't been properly loaded.
 To fix that, add a blank line in any of the Django file, save it and refresh the page in the browser.

 ## Set up the internal Python interpreter with Visual Studio Code